Marcela Escobari: Career

 From 2011 to May 2016, Escobari also served on the board of Root Capital, a nonprofit focused on financing rural development globally.

-In 2017, Escobari left USAID and became a Senior Advisor at Mastercard’s Center for InclusiveGrowth, where she advised on data philanthropy and research initiatives.
+In 2017, Escobari left USAID and became a Senior Advisor at Mastercard's Center for InclusiveGrowth, where she advised on data philanthropy and research initiatives.

 In 2018, she became a visiting fellow and, later, a senior fellow, at the Brookings Institution, where she created the Workforce of the Future initiative.
-Her research at Brookings uses data and network analysis to chart cities’ paths toward economic growth; examine the dynamics of economic mobility in the U.S. labor market; and offer policy solutions to align economic and workforce development efforts at the city level, including responses to economic shocks caused by the COVID-19 pandemic.
+Her research at Brookings uses data and network analysis to chart cities' paths toward economic growth; examine the dynamics of economic mobility in the U.S. labor market; and offer policy solutions to align economic and workforce development efforts at the city level, including responses to economic shocks caused by the COVID-19 pandemic.
 She has also written on the role of the private sector in driving job quality in a sustainable manner.
-Escobari’s Brookings publications and research insights have been cited in publications such as the New York Times, BBC, Bloomberg, CNBC, Washington Post, and Forbes Advisor.
+Escobari's Brookings publications and research insights have been cited in publications such as the New York Times, BBC, Bloomberg, CNBC, Washington Post, and Forbes Advisor.

-In 2020, Escobari co-led the Development, Global Health and Refugee policy working group for President Joseph Biden’s presidential campaign.
+In 2020, Escobari co-led the Development, Global Health and Refugee policy working group for President Joseph Biden's presidential campaign.

+After two years serving as Assistant Administrator of the United States Agency for International Development for Latin America and the Caribbean, Escobari resigned to join the National Security Council as an immigration advisor.